google-ar/WebARonTango/README.md

 * Improve the VRSeeThroughCamera rendering pipeline either making it obscure for the developer or by using regular WebGL textures and shader samplers without having to use the external image texture extension.

-* Add more Tango SDK "hidden" features: area description, marker detection, ...
+* Add more Tango SDK "hidden" features: mesh reconstruction, area description, marker detection, ...

 * Develop more examples.
   * 6DOF VR example.